sondocode/sondocode/README.md

 I'm Son - aka [Dayson]

 I am a software engineer from VietNam 🇻🇳.
-I am interested in reading and developing software solutions for and with Dart, and Flutter framework.
+I am interested in reading and developing software solutions.
 I’m looking to collaborate with other developers.